NVHKrishna/Mini-Project/README.md

-# 🐾 Animal Sound Classification Using Spectrograms
+# 🐾   Animal Sound Classification Using Spectrograms with ML
    ### 🎧 Deep Learning with TensorFlow + MobileNetV2 + MongoDB

 This project classifies **animal sounds (dog vs cat)** using spectrogram images generated from audio files.
 Spectrograms are created using **Librosa**, and a deep learning model is trained using **MobileNetV2**.